bmwiedemann/openSUSE/packages/d/dns24-update/README.md

     # curl --config /etc/dns24/mydomain.curl
     0000 Transaction successful, # affected row(s) = 1

+(Alternatively, run "systemctl start dns24@mydomain", then check the status of the service.)

-If you see output similar to the above, the configuration is correct.
+If you see output similar to what's shown above, the configuration is correct.

 ## Enable automatic updates

 Once you have a working update configuration for a domain, as described above, you can enable automatic updates for it by running:

-    systemctl enable dns24@mydomain.timer
+    systemctl enable --now dns24@mydomain.timer

 ## Verify updates